 We’re challenging you.
 Pick one of the following things to do for one week.
 See how it goes.
-Report back.
-Then pick another.
+Then maybe pick another.

-- Read labels.
-Food manufacturers are sometimes a bit slippery about calling sugar “sugar” because they know we’re on to them.
+1. Read labels - Food manufacturers are sometimes a bit slippery about calling sugar “sugar” because they know we’re on to them.
 Proposed changes to nutrition labels will call out added sugar, finally separating them from naturally occurring sugars.
-Ingredients are listed in order of predominance by weight, so if sugar comes at or near the top of the list for that spaghetti sauce, or if there are a lot of different types of sugar listed, buy another brand or make it yourself.
+Ingredients are listed in order of predominance by weight, so if the sugar comes at or near the top of the list for that spaghetti sauce, or if there are a lot of different types of sugar listed, buy another brand or make it yourself.

-- Cook more.
-We live in the age of the Internet, so you have access to lots of great resources to help reduce the sugar in beloved family recipes or make new beloved family recipes.
+2. Cook more - We live in the age of the Internet, so you have access to lots of great resources to help reduce the sugar in beloved family recipes or make new beloved family recipes.
 (Gennev's nutrition section has some great ideas for healthy eating!)

-- Eat real food (as opposed to processed, which can contain lots of hidden sugars).
+4. Eat real food - Eating real foods, as opposed to processed ones, which can contain lots of hidden sugars, can help you get your daily intake.
 The closer you get to mother nature’s original recipe, the healthier the food often is.
-Join a CSA (community support agriculture) – when you subscribe with a local farm, you get periodic delivery of a box of whatever’s in season, and you help a small farmer stay in business.
+Join a Community Support Agriculture – when you subscribe with a local farm, you get periodic delivery of a box of whatever’s in season, and you help a small farmer stay in business.
 Or check out your local farmers’ market, should you be lucky enough to have access.
 In the absence of these options, haunt the produce section of your local grocery stores.
 Shopping “around the edges” of the store is a good way to avoid the overly processed stuff which tends to hang out in the middle (and my middle, when I eat it).

 Ready to take on the challenge?
-Let us hear how you’re doing!
-Share in the comments below or on Facebook and Twitter, and remember, this isn’t about numbers on the scale (though that’s fine too), it’s about being healthier and happier and feeling ever-more fabulous in your body, no matter your age.
+Remember, this isn’t about numbers on the scale (though that’s fine too), it’s about being healthier and happier and feeling ever-more fabulous in your body, no matter your age.